bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ### 1. Devices are successfully created

-The successful creation of the devices in the topology can be confirmed by running the **`dump`** command within the Mininet CLI.
+The successful creation of the devices in the topology can be confirmed by running the **`dump`** command.

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled.png)

-As seen from the screenshot above, there are 11 hosts and 6 switches in the network, which matches the requirements of the topology described in the assignment:
+As shown from the screenshot above, there are 11 hosts and 6 switches in the network, which matches the requirements of the topology described in the assignment:

 - 8 hosts, named from h10 to h80
 - 2 special hosts: trusted (h_trust) and untrusted (h_untrust)